neelsmith/cite-architecture.org/orca/orca-examples.md

 But we would quickly find this limiting.
 The first metrical foot, a dactyl, includes the first word of 1.1 and the first syllable of the second word: μῆνιν ἄ….

 In all of these examples, we need to *declare* some combination of the citation hierarchy *and* the content.
-Our metricl-foot example could be expressed as "1.1@μ--1.1@α", or more precisely (since there might be more than one *mu* and more than one *alpha* in a line, "1.1@μῆνιν[1]--1.1@α[1]", that is, "1.1, the first instance of the string μῆνιν, through 1.1, the first instance of the string α."
+Our metrical-foot example could be expressed as "1.1@μ--1.1@α", or more precisely (since there might be more than one *mu* and more than one *alpha* in a line, "1.1@μῆνιν[1]--1.1@α[1]", that is, "1.1, the first instance of the string μῆνιν, through 1.1, the first instance of the string α."

 But in the realm of electronic texts, things are more complex yet.